The reviewer-first mindset: clean commits matter

 4: add dashboard UI components

-If it’s so good, why don’t we always do it?
+#If it’s so good, why don’t we always do it?

-Better code reviews
+#Better code reviews

-A clean commit history simplifies reviews of large pull requests.
-A lot.
-Picture this: a reviewer opens your PR and sees one massive “WIP” commit followed by a series of scattered “fixes” and “improvements.”
+Picture this: a reviewer opens your PR and sees one massive “WIP” commit followed by scattered “fixes” and “improvements.”
 Where do they even begin?
-They’re forced to untangle various unrelated changes, trying to decode a jumble of edits while reasoning about your overall approach.
+They’re forced to untangle unrelated changes while trying to reason about your overall approach.

-Reviewing the whole diff?
+#Reviewing the whole diff?
 You’re missing out

-I used to prefer reviewing all changes in a pull request as one large diff; it felt straightforward and it was a way to avoid seeing the messy evolution of a pull request.
-That changed when I started seeing large pull requests built from a series of clean commits.
-The difference was obvious: it was far easier to follow the developer’s reasoning, which in turn helped me give better feedback and complete reviews more quickly.
+That changed when I started seeing large PRs built from a series of clean commits.
+It was far easier to follow the developer’s reasoning, which helped me give better feedback and finish reviews faster.

-Clean commits: it’s how to move fast
+#Clean commits: how to move fast

-Claiming ‘no time’ for clean commits is often a false economy.
-You’re not saving time – you’re deferring it, with interest, onto your reviewers.
 Your commits should tell the story of your solution, not document your struggle to find it.